 Large amounts of labeled data are needed to train computer vision neural network models.
 They could be collected from the real world or synthesized through models.
 High-quality labeled data enables neural network models to contextualize the information and generate accurate results.

-NVIDIA integrated with the platforms from the following partners to generate synthetic and label custom data in the formats compatible with TLT for training.
+NVIDIA integrated with the platforms from the following partners to generate and label synthetic custom data in the formats compatible with TLT for training.
 TLT is a zero-coding transfer learning toolkit using purpose-built, pretrained models.
 Trained TLT models can be deployed using the DeepStream SDK and achieve 10x speedup in development time.

 AI Reverie and Sky Engine